Written 28 July 2025 · Last edited 17 September 2025 ~ 12 min read

 What Does It Mean for Data to Be Linearly Separable?

 Before we open up the perceptron, we need to understand the kinds of problems it was designed to solve.
-The key concept here is linear separability.
+But to understand that, we need to understand linear separability.

 Defining Linear Separability